agentrickard/domain/domain_content/README.txt

 ----
 4.1 Affiliates

-On the batch editing form is an additional column labelled 'Affiliates.'
+On the batch editing form is an additional column labeled 'Affiliates.'

 This column shows the Domain Access rules for each node.
 Remember that content that is assigned to more than one domain can be edited by multiple users, so